Chidu3366/CTJGP_ckad/LAB 8 - Network Policy.md

 ```
 curl <IP of the ng-pod service>
 ```
-You can ablee to access
+You can able to access
 ```
 exit
 ```